sebastienserre/thfo-role/README.md

 ### Manual

-1. Copy the plugin folder into your must use plugins folder.
+1. copy thfo-role.php in your `/wp-content/mu-plugins` folder

+2. **Define PHP Constants** to create your own role.

 ## Changelog